 Corporate Executive Chef

-• Provides culinary advice and guidance to unit chefs, culinary staff and management on food presentation, service procedures, food safety/handling and food storage; Evaluates food presentation and services utilizing departmental standards and assures all department requirements are met; Plans and coordinates safe food preparation, cooking, and other skills training programs for the culinary team including student employees; Assists with and develops training programs for staff and actively participates in the training process; Provides resolutions to questions or conflicts with staff and customers.
+• Provides culinary advice and guidance to unit/catering chefs, culinary staff, dieticians and management on food presentation, service procedures, food safety/handling and food storage; Evaluates food presentation and services utilizing departmental standards and assures all department requirements are met; Plans and coordinates safe food preparation, cooking, and other skills training programs for the culinary team

-• Oversees the menu planning process for all dining units; Plans menus for special groups such as conferences, camps, student organizations, theme dinners, etc.; Provides support to unit chef on creating daily/weekly specials and menu enhancements.
-Assists Director for Catering with menu planning, costing and execution of service.
+• Oversees the menu planning process for all dining units; Plans menus for special groups such as conferences, camps, student organizations, etc.; Provides support to unit chef on creating daily/weekly specials and menu enhancements.

 • Develops and supervises a culinary team using a comprehensive menu management program.
-Plans menus based on such factors as market trends, customer preferences and nutritional considerations; designs recipes, determines appropriate ingredients and specifies individual serving portion for each recipe.
 Develops menus in accordance with consumer tastes, nutritional needs, ease of preparation and established procedures and budgetary constraints; participates in other menu planning activities to include the determination of purchasing specifications, product and recipe testing and menu development.
-Monitors the food budget for the residential dining and makes adjustments as prices fluctuate throughout the year.

 • Develops new food concepts based on market trends, customer preference and nutritional considerations and conducts appropriate testing; Serves as the chief sanitarian of the department and ensures all safety and sanitation standards are met according to local, state and federal health codes.